Probing cosmic isotropy with Gamma-ray bursts: A dipole and quadrupole analysis of BATSE and Fermi GBM data: Data and Method of Analysis

 We further examined the detection efficiency of our method by extending the analysis to larger simulated datasets.
 Specifically, we generated both isotropic and dipole-modulated skies, each containing $20000$ points, and compared their dipole amplitudes to assess how sample size influences sensitivity.
 Following the same procedure as before, we constructed the dipole amplitude distribution from 500 isotropic realizations and compared it against four dipole-injected skies with amplitudes $a = 0.022,\, 0.032,\, 0.042$, and $0.052$, oriented in the same direction as in the previous test.
 The corresponding probability distributions and significance levels are shown in \autoref{fig:6} and summarized in \autoref{tab:dipole_significance2}.

 The results clearly demonstrate that increasing the number of data points enhances the sensitivity of the analysis.
 In this higher-resolution test, even a weak dipole signal with amplitude $a = 0.022$ lies beyond the $2\sigma$ region of the isotropic distribution, confirming that the method can reliably detect subtle anisotropies when applied to sufficiently large datasets.
 This underscores that the efficiency of dipole detection depends not only on the signal strength but also on the statistical size of the sample representing the GRB sky.
+Larger simulated samples would allow the detection of progressively weaker dipole signals at a fixed confidence level.
+The choice of $20000$ points in our validation tests is intended to illustrate the behavior of the method in a high-statistics regime, beyond the sizes of the current BATSE and Fermi GBM catalogs.
+Using a smaller number of events (e.g., $10000$) would require a correspondingly larger dipole amplitude to achieve the same level of statistical significance, while larger samples (e.g., $50000$ points) would enable sensitivity to even weaker anisotropies.
+Varying the number of simulated points does not alter the qualitative performance of the method, but instead produces the expected scaling of detection thresholds with sample size.